csound/manual/docs/opcodes/wterrain2.md

 category:Signal Generators:Wave Terrain Synthesis
 -->
 # wterrain2
-A wave-terrain synthesis opcode using different curves
+A wave-terrain synthesis opcode using different curves.

 It enhances the [wterrain](../opcodes/wterrain.md) opcode by providing some more curves, krate table parameters and a parameter for rotating the curve.